 - prior work experience, although works experience is not a precondition for admission.

-*For applicants who possess three or more years of full-time supervisory or professional experience, the GMAT/GRE requirement may be waived.
+*For applicants in other admission terms who possess three or more years of full-time supervisory or professional experience, the GMAT/GRE requirement may also be waived.
 Instead, these applicants will be asked to provide a written response to a case depicting a hypothetical business scenario.
 The exercise is intended to be a measure of the applicant's writing and critical-thinking skills, facility with numeric data, as well as attitudes toward ethics and social justice issues.

 For general application requirements click here.